-In the presentation of comparative study on different remedies as well as international convention.
-English law and Myanmar law.
+In the presentation of comparative study on different remedies as well as international convention, English law and Myanmar law.
 A comparative methods are applied in this paper.
-The materials are books, articles (including on the internet) conventions treaties and water wark, please register
+The materials are books, articles (including on the internet), conventions, treaties and case-law.